School board surprised at how much they promised unions

 The board ultimately stopped the public meeting to privately discuss the contracts for 30 minutes.

-After the break, Dharap said the board decided to honor the agreements, with the 160% combined payment.
+After the break, Dharap said the board decided to honor the contracts, except for tabling the property tax bonus for the teachers.
 The board approved the contracts with a unanimous vote.

 1. So teachers are basically receiving a below true inflation raise of 5% per year.
 My guess is at the end of 2 years the new sup. and Board will say there is no money left.
 The reality is the money is there if the District dumped made up positions during the era of Austin .
 Do we really need a rental coordinator or a sustainability person when there are principals and financial officers?
 It is time for the District to focus on a basic tackle box of needs not wants.
 Too much of anything just clutters the reality of what a District really needs to run efficiently.